 Sound amplification with a hearing aid helps people who have either conductive or sensorineural hearing loss.
 Unfortunately, a hearing aid does not restore hearing to normal.
 A hearing aid should, however, significantly improve a person's ability to communicate and enjoy sounds.

-Many people are reluctant to wear hearing aids because of social stigma.
+Many people are reluctant to wear hearing aids because of cost, comfort issues, and for some, social stigma.
 Doctors should discuss such issues and encourage people to meet with an audiologist to evaluate the array of different hearing aid designs available.
 Some older people and those with arthritis or neurologic problems find it difficult to manipulate the smallest hearing aids and should consider slightly larger devices.